Kyagara/rt/README.md

 # RT (name pending)

 > [!WARNING]
 > WIP!
-YouTube videos will run into 403 after some time, use embedded videos instead.
+YouTube videos will run into 403 after some time, embedded videos are used by default for now.

 A Twitch and YouTube frontend using Svelte and Electron.